Darkmoon1995/SchoolSystem0/README.md

 This project is a full-stack application with a **React** frontend and an **ASP.NET Core** backend.The idea was simple Do everything a school needs in simple project.

 ## Features
-- A multi Login Feature (When login will Choose the user based on the link) ✘
+- A multi Login Feature (When login will Choose the user based on the Role) ✘
 ### Students
  - News/Announcement ✔
  - Expensess (Half Done)